Advanced TRT Topics

 In-depth information for experienced TRT users and patients with specific needs

-Estrogen management is a crucial but often overlooked aspect of TRT.
-When testosterone levels increase, some of it may convert to estradiol (a form of estrogen) through a process called aromatization.
-This is normal and actually beneficial in the right amounts, as estrogen plays important roles in men's health including bone density, cognitive function, and libido.
+Estrogen management is a crucial but often overlooked aspect of overall health.
+When when men age, they tend to put on more body fat, which can lead to higher estrogen levels.
+Additionally, as testosterone levels increase (via TRT), some of it may convert to estradiol (a form of estrogen) through a process called aromatization.
+This is normal and actually beneficial in the right amounts, as estrogen plays important roles in men's health including bone density, arterial flexibility, cognitive function, and libido.
+Also when men are losing weight, they can have higher estrogen levels due to the release of stored estrogen from fat cells.
+Total suppression of estrogen through aromatase inhibitors (AIs) is not recommended, as it can lead to negative side effects such as joint pain, mood swings, cardiovascular issues, but can also cause brain damage in as little as 2 weeks.

 At our clinic, we take a nuanced approach to estrogen management: